dustinpfister/blog_posts/_posts/statistics-stochastic-process-mine.md

 ## 2 - Conclusion

 This kind of function is something that I am using, or should be using, at the core of some of my idle games.
+In the event that I am not there is still using some kind of system that is not all that far off from what this is.
+I do not think that an idle game has to be complatly stochastic in nature, many good idle games are not that much.
+However there is still a degree of randomness when it comes to a player making some kind of action or not.

 I often do work on improving the source code and experence of some of these games and many other projects that are like this.
 So it is highly likeley that I will be coming back to this now and then in the future.